Christmas Brigadeiro

 hour

-If you like a traditional Brazilian sweets, you will love these Christmas Brigadeiro then!
-They are dressed up in festive sprinkles.
-Plus they also have a wonderful aroma of winter spices and a hint of orange liquor.
-So cozy and delicious!
+If you like traditional Brazilian fudgy balls, you will love this Christmas Brigadeiro recipe with an aroma of winter spices and a hint of orange liquor.

 Ingredients